-It’s normal to notice irritation or swelling after getting inked.
-But tattoo allergies go beyond simple irritation — skin can swell, itch, and ooze with pus.
+It’s not unusual to notice some irritation or swelling after getting inked.
+But getting a tattoo can also cause an allergic reaction.
+Skin can swell, itch, and ooze with pus.
+Most reactions are tied to certain inks.

 You can usually treat mild cases at home.
 But if your symptoms persist — or are more severe from the start — you’ll need to see a doctor or other healthcare professional for diagnosis and treatment.